deeppavlov/seq2seq_scg/README.md

 <h1>Seq2Seq</h1>

 <h2> Requirements </h2>
-We strongly recommend use anaconda, as the easiest way to setting up requirements.
+We strongly recommend use anaconda, as the easiest way for setting up requirements.

 1) pytorch

-... to be continued
+... etc
 <h2>Setting up</h2>
 1) Place IWSLT german->english dataset in the directory: